 <p>I've gotten two folks asking for this one this week.
 This is a great one to influence people to follow through on leaving comments.</p>Dmitry Dragilev

 GIve me some stats and visuals that urges me to take action on my posts.
 Flickr does a good job of this (see comment).
-Bryan Zmijewski, almost 8 years
+Bryan Zmijewski, about 9 years

 Let's make sure we get the history link (with number of posts associated with a URL) on the post page.